jthurner/moodle-local-notifyemailsignup/README.md

 ## What this Moodle plugin is for ##

+This Moodle plugin is a fork of [notifyemailsignup](https://github.com/iarenaza/moodle-local-notifyemailsignup) by Iñaki Arenaza, with some minor modifactions to require admin confirmation for any new account registerd with email self-registration.

-This Moodle plugin sends an email notification message to the 'Support email' address every time a new Moodle user account is created via the 'Email signup' authentication plugin.
-The notification message contains some essential details about the account just created (email address, full name and user account name).
+The plugin immediately suspends all users created via the 'Email signup' authentication plugin and sends an email notification message to the 'Support email'.
+The notification message contains some essential details about the account just created (email address, full name and user account name) and a link to the user profile.
+Until an admin un-suspends the account, the user will not be able to login even if they confirm their account.

-The email is sent when the user signs up, not when the user account is confirmed.
+The notification email is sent when the user signs up, not when the user account is confirmed.
 So the plugin will notify even about accounts that may never be confirmed.

+### Drawbacks and alternatives ###

+- having to confirm their account AND wait for admin approval can be confusing for users, the process has to be communicated in welcome/confirmation email text
+- no automatic notification email is sent when the Admin unsuspends the account

+The "[Email-based self-registration with admin confirmation](https://moodle.org/plugins/auth_emailadmin)" plugin by Felipe Carasso provides better workflow (confirmation email is sent to the user only after admin approval) but forks auth/email/auth.php from core instead of using the event system, which potentially breaks signup (e.g. currently custom/locked fields) if the code isn't updated in lockstep with moodle.

 ## Supported Moodle Versions ##